argonjs/docs/_tutorial/part5.md

 title: 'Part 5: Directions CSS'
 ---

-This tutorial explains the CSS version of the directions example in Samples.
-The text below will be changed to match the sample

-Critical here is to contextualize why you would want to "put stuff around the user but not attached to the world.".

-Reiterate the relationship between geospatial coordinates and local, 3D coordinates.

----

-## Directions CSS
+> Download [Argon4](http://argonjs.io/argon-app) and the [Tutorial Source Code](https://github.com/argonjs/docs/tree/gh-pages/code). <br> This tutorial uses the *5-directionsHTML* and *resources* directories. **[Live Demo](/code/5-directionsHTML)**

 In this tutorial we locate markers at the compass points (east, west, north, south) as well as up and down.
+These objects are rendered using the CSS renderer, rather than WebGL.
+Tutorial 6 creates similar markers using the WebGL renderer.

 The markers are located relative to the user's location (where the phone is) rather than being absolutely located in the world.
-Objects located this way will follow the user around in the same relative position.
-In addition these objects are rendered using the CSS renderer, rather than WebGL.
-Tutorial 6 creates similar markers using the WebGL renderer.

-**Demo/needed files**
-Download [Argon4](https://itunes.apple.com/us/app/argon4/id944297993?ls=1&mt=8) on your phone (if you haven't already done this) and [try Directions CSS](argon4://tutorials.argonjs.io/code/5-directionsHTML)

-If you download the zip of the example for this tutorial, you will find the follow files:

-* index.html (the launch file, whichimports the needed js frameworks and calls app.js),
-* app.js (holding the developer's code),
-* app.ts (the typescript version of the code, explained below),
-* a resources folder including:
-* argon.umd.js (containing the argon javascript framework),
-* three.js.min (a 3D graphcs framework) and other frameworks,

-These are all the assets you need to serve Directions CSS.
-If you upload the tutorial1 folder to your own server, then you can serve the example to any Argon4 browser on a iPhone or iPad.
+When the application starts, the user's current location is used to set up a local 3D frame of reference, which is geolocated relative to the Cesium FIXED frame (from the center of the earth).
+The markers are then position relative to this local frame and move along with the user.

 ### The launch file (index.html)